 The runner-up in our ranking is an evolution of a previous design – the DC Pro-X – which was David Clark’s first supra-aural (over-the-ear) model.
 The Pro – X was popular in its days, and this model has sought to make the design even better.

-Retaining the supra-aural design of its predecessor, the Pro – X2 is small, light, and super compact when folded.
-The magnesium alloy used in the headband and suspension is now replaced with aluminum which, although a tad heavier, is more robust and resistant to scratching.
-Thus, despite being a little heavier than its predecessor, the model is still very light and compatible with sunglasses.
+Retaining the supra-aural design of its predecessor, the Pro–X2 is small, light, and super compact when folded.
+The magnesium alloy used in the headband and suspension is now replaced with aluminum, which, although a tad heavier, is more robust and resistant to scratching.
+Thus, despite being slightly heavier than its predecessor, the model is still very light and compatible with sunglasses.

-The speakers have certainly been improved, and the design uses the same ANR technology used in David Clark’s premium flagship models.
-Moreover, the Pro – X2 goes one step forward and utilizes a different system called Automatic Gain Control (AGC).
+The speakers have improved, and the design uses the same ANR technology used in David Clark’s premium flagship models.
+Moreover, the Pro–X2 goes one step forward and utilizes a different system called Automatic Gain Control (AGC).
 AGC serves to smooth the transition to high noises, thereby leveling the noise peaks that occur when, for example, pushing the full throttle.

 The model is also Bluetooth-compatible and has good battery endurance.

 Like all supra-aural designs, it inevitably comes with a compromise – more sound leakage in exchange for a lighter weight and more compact design.
 Pilots operating in quieter cockpits who have made this compromise seem satisfied, and reviews for the product are overwhelmingly positive, particularly among regional airline pilots operating jet-powered aircraft.

 Price: ~ 900 USD

 The crème de la crème.
 This headset has it all.
 Not only does the ONE-X bring you the latest sound technology – but it also manages to fit all of its advanced features into a robust and sturdy magnesium alloy casing that saves on weight.
 Although the steep price tag, this bad boy is worth every last cent.